 If you and anyone that you live with qualify to vote you will need to register to vote, you will need to do this individually.
 You also need to change your details if you move house.

-Your details will be kept on an electoral register.
+You can find out more about them Your details will be kept on an electoral register.
 We keep two copies of the electoral register.
-You can find out more about them by visiting the full and open registers page.
+You can find out more about them at the bottom of this page.

 You can now register to vote online at www.gov.uk/register-to-vote and it should only take a few minutes.
 You will need your National Insurance number and date of birth to complete the application.